Coursetia axillaris

 Family: Fabaceae

 Field Identification: Stemmy, dark stems; usually blooms in Spring prior to leafing out.
 Flower a typical pea shape.
+HS AN IRREGULAR, BUSHY FORM .

-Bloom Period: March-November
+Bloom Period: February to May

 Plant Use: Cultivated for its beauty; host plant to the Southern dogface butterfly.
+Used for xeriscape, butterfly gardens and as a border plant in S. Texas landscapes.